 (a) Rental income is adjusted to reflect straight line amounts as of the acquisition date.

-(b) Operating expenses are adjusted to eliminate management fees paid to the Service Corporations (Management fee income received by the Service Corporations was also eliminated.)
+(b) Operating expenses are adjusted to eliminate management fees paid to the

 (c) Ground rent and depreciation and amortization were adjusted to reflect the purchase of the assets.